 If you’re looking to control pulse pressure, you can try some of the same lifestyle guidelines recommended for lowering high blood pressure.
 That includes:

 - eating a low-sodium, heart-healthy diet

 - staying active

 - limiting alcohol intake

 Pulse pressure is calculated by subtracting your diastolic blood pressure measurement from your systolic blood pressure measurement.

-It tends to increase as you age, and it can be predictive of cardiovascular events such as heart attack or stroke.
+It tends to increase as you age, and it can be predictive of cardiovascular events like a heart attack or stroke.
 It’s important to keep both your blood pressure and pulse pressure in the ranges indicated by your doctor.

-Treating high blood pressure can often lead to a reduction in pulse pressure as well.
-If you’re concerned about your pulse pressure value, talk to your doctor about steps you can take to reduce it.
+Treating high blood pressure can often lead to a reduction in pulse pressure.
+If you’re concerned about your pulse pressure value, talk with your doctor about steps you can take to reduce it.